rokrokss/flyte/rsts/deployment/gcp/index.rst

 Connecting to Flyte
 ===================

-Flyte can be accessed using the UI console or your terminal
+Flyte can be accessed using the UI console or your terminal.

 * First, find the Flyte endpoint created by the GKE ingress controller.